flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/adirs.md

 !!! warning ""

-    Please note: Currently the ADIRS are labeled ADIR 1, 3 and 2 which is incorrect.
-They should be labeled ADIR 1, 2 and 3.
+    Please note: The labels under the rotary switches should say "ADR" rather than "ADIR".
 This will be fixed in a future update.

 ![ADIRS Panel](../../../assets/a32nx-briefing/overhead-panel/ADIRS.jpg "ADIRS Panel")